SPD Selector

 Air terminal material selection guidance:

-• Choose copper air terminals: Most professional applications, coastal and industrial environments, projects requiring maximum reliability
+• Choose copper rods: Most professional applications, coastal and industrial environments, projects requiring maximum reliability

-• Choose aluminum air terminals: Inland locations, budget-limited projects, large installations where weight matters
+• Choose aluminum rods: Inland locations, budget-limited projects, large installations where weight matters

-• Choose stainless steel air terminals: Architecturally sensitive projects with high aesthetic requirements
+• Choose stainless steel rods: Architecturally sensitive projects with high aesthetic requirements

 Figure 4: Comparison of air terminal materials - Copper, Aluminum, and Stainless Steel